 Noise: The noise impact analysis conducted for the Project (refer to DEIR Section 4.10, Noise, and DEIR Technical Appendix I) demonstrates that construction and operational activities conducted on the Project site would not expose any receivers within 1,500 feet of the Project site to exterior noise levels that exceed 65 decibels (dBA Leq).
 The City considers exterior noise levels of 65 dBA Leq or less to be acceptable for sensitive receivers, including schools.
 All nearby MVUSD schools are located more than 1,500 feet from the Project site and are separated from the site by intervening structures, walls, etc. - all of which attenuate sound - therefore, noise from the Project site has no potential to significantly impact MVUSD schools.
-In addition, the DEIR quantitatively shows that the Project's traffic would contribute only 0.1 decibel (dBA CNEL) to ambient traffic noise levels along Heacock Street, south of Brodiaea Avenue.
+In addition, the DEIR quantitatively shows that the Project's traffic would contribute only 0.1 decibel (dBA CNEL) to ambient traffic noise levels along Heacock Street, north of Alessandro Boulevard, and 0.0 dBA CNEL to ambient traffic noise levels along Heacock Street, south of Brodiaea Avenue.
 As explained in the DEIR (DEIR p.
 4.10-3), noise increases or decreases of 1 dBA (or roughly 10 times greater than the Project's contribution to ambient traffic noise levels along Heacock Street) can only be perceived in carefully controlled laboratory experiments.
 Thus, the Project's contribution to traffic noise along Heacock Street would not be perceptible to students and employees at Creekside, Sunnymead, and Serrano Elementary Schools, or Badger Springs and Sunnymead Middle Schools.
 Impacts would be less than significant.